 University Archives is closed; however, access is available by appointment and staff are available for virtual research assistance.
 Please contact Archives@IllinoisState.edu for more information.

-Items can be requested for curbside pickup or on campus delivery via campus mail.
+Items can be requested for curbside pickup or on campus delivery via campus mail to campus mailboxes.
 Please see the above section for directions or this post on how to request items.
 If you need help finding items or would like to schedule an appointment to come into the library, please contact our librarians through our Virtual Reference Desk or contact your subject librarian.

 Possibly.
 Many publishers have worked to allow expanded free e-book and e-textbook access for students, faculty, and staff of colleges and universities.
 Please see our COVID-19 Free e-Resource and e-Textbook Guide for more information.
 Please note that books from these sources will not show up when searching the Milner Library catalog.
 Individuals will need to go through each company to see if books they want to access are available.